bWalshPdx/Exercises/CSharp/ArrayLefRotation/README.md

 Return the the shifted array lazily.

 Can I solve this being just as performant with a high number of shifts as a single shift.

+Forgot to write the array to spaced output converter, make sure you write out your plan and follow it.